-This solution extends ConceptDraw PRO v.9.5 (or later) with templates, samples and libraries of design elements for creating data flow diagrams (DFD) that help you model data flows and functional requirements for a business process or system.
+This solution extends ConceptDraw PRO with templates, samples and libraries of design elements for creating data flow diagrams (DFD) that help you model data flows and functional requirements for a business process or system.

-The samples you see on this page were created in ConceptDraw PRO using the Data Flow Diagrams solution; they demonstrate a portion of the solution's capabilities and the professional results you can achieve.
+There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the Data Flow Diagrams (DFD) solution.

 Example 1: DFD — Model of Small Traditional Production Enterprise